FDio/vpp/docs/gettingstarted/developers/fib20/graphwalks.rst

 If a parent changes n times, it is not necessary for the children to also update n times, instead it is only necessary that this child updates to the latest, or final, state.
 Consequently when multiple walks on a parent (and hence potential updates to a child) are queued, these walks can be merged into a single walk.
+This is the main reason the walks are designed this way, to eliminate (as much as possible) redundant work and thus converge the system as fast as possible.

 Choosing between a synchronous and an asynchronous walk is therefore a trade-off between time it takes to propagate a change in the parent to all of its children, versus the time it takes to act on a single route update.
-For example, if a route update where to affect millions of child recursive routes, then the rate at which such updates could be processed would be dependent on the number of child recursive route which would not be good.
+For example, if a route update were to affect millions of child recursive routes, then the rate at which such updates could be processed would be dependent on the number of child recursive route which would not be good.
 At the time of writing FIB2.0 uses synchronous walk in all locations except when